On the Gelfand property for complex symmetric pairs: Introduction

 { We note here that the pairs $(D_r,A_{r-1}+\C)$ and $(C_{2r},C_r+C_r)$ (corresponding to the classical pairs $(\SO_{2r},\GL_r)$ and $(\Sp_{4r},\Sp_{2r}\times \Sp_{2r})$) were already well known to be challenging cases for the Gelfand property.
 Our work highlights the crucial importance of looking also at $\Spin$ pairs and not just orthogonal ones.

-An answer to the remaining part of van Dijk's and Aizenbud-Gourevitch conjectures requires different techniques (most likely, finer distributional criteria than those in \cite{ag-duke}) in order to prove the regularity of the pairs in Proposition \ref{prop:conjectures}, and is work in progress with Carmeli \cite{carmeli-rubio}.
-Future work will also include the study of other fields (both the equivalence of Gelfand pair notions and the computation of descendants).}
+An answer to the remaining part of van Dijk's and Aizenbud-Gourevitch conjectures will require different techniques (perhaps finer distributional criteria than those in \cite{ag-duke}) in order to prove the regularity of the pairs in Proposition \ref{prop:conjectures}, and is a long-term joint project with Carmeli.
+The study of other fields (starting with the equivalence of Gelfand pair notions and the computation of descendants) is also a natural continuation of the present work.

 The paper is structured as follows.
 In Section 2, the different notions of Gelfand pairs are introduced and the equivalence between two of them is proved.
 In Section 3, the Aizenbud-Gourevitch criterion, together with the notions of descendants and regularitiy, are recalled, and we make and prove the necessary considerations in order to apply the criterion to our case.
 Section 4 starts with the introduction of the notion of pleasantness, together with several criteria to prove it.
 We then recall the classification of complex symmetric pairs by means of Satake diagrams (Section \ref{sec:Satake}) and use it to study the pleasantness of all pairs (Sections \ref{sec:classical-pleasant}, \ref{sec:spin-pairs} and \ref{sec:exceptional-pleasant}).
 This includes recalling concrete realizations of Spin (Section \ref{sec:spin-pairs}) and exceptional (Section \ref{sec:exceptional-lie-groups}) groups.
 The results, together with a list of nice pairs, are summed up in Section \ref{sec:nice-summary}.
 In Section \ref{sec:visual} we review the structure of centralizers of semisimple elements and prove a result about the computation of descendants of symmetric pairs, which is applied to all pairs (Tables \ref{tab:cla-des} and \ref{tab:exc-des}), with special attention to exceptional and Spin pairs (Section \ref{sec:exceptional-spin-descendants}).
 Finally, Section \ref{sec:gelfand-pairs-conjectures} contains the applications of our previous results to prove the Gelfand property for exceptional and Spin pairs, together with a sufficient condition for van Dijk's conjecture and a reduction of Aizenbud-Gourevitch conjecture.